-- PH2 All private hire vehicles must: - a) Be any colour other than yellow. - b) Be exceptionally well maintained to the standard prescribed by the Council - c) Not be fitted with a roof sign - d) If, fitted with a meter for the calculation of fares, the meter must be properly tested and sealed. - e) Display the Council's licence plates, which must be securely attached to the exterior front and rear of the vehicle as prescribed by the Council. - f) Display the Council's internal licence plate - g) Display 'decals' issued by the Council attached centrally to both front doors of the vehicle
+- PH2 All private hire vehicles must: - a) Be any colour other than yellow. - b) Be exceptionally well maintained to the standard prescribed by the Council - c) Not be fitted with a roof sign - d) If, fitted with a meter for the calculation of fares, the meter must be properly tested and sealed. - e) Display the Council's licence plates, which must be securely attached to the exterior front and rear of the vehicle as prescribed by the Council. - f) Prominently display the Council's internal licence plate on either the dashboard or the top left corner of the windscreen - g) Display 'decals' issued by the Council attached centrally to both front doors of the vehicle